Moryzont/Nordkalotten_kilder/table.md

 # Interactive Table
 [**Back to Home**]({{ '/' | relative_url }})

-Below is the interactive table loading data from:
+Below is the interactive table loading data from, you can also access it from the main repo:
 `Sources_by_type/Manntall.csv`

 <div class="content-wide">